PDF VIEWER COMPARISON

 Try Ncored on your slowest drawing →

-First paint is instant — no progress bar, no blank page, no waiting for layers to load.
+First paint is fast, then it stays smooth while you work, no progress bar, no blank page, no waiting for layers to load.

 Scrolling never freezes